 What happens after I have submitted the application?

 Once an application is submitted you will receive an email confirming receipt.
 If you do not receive this, please check your spam before emailing firstname.lastname@example.org

 After applications have closed, all entries will be assessed against the relevant category criteria and a shortlist for each category will be produced.
 Shortlisted applicants will be informed individually and announced publicly by 28 April 2023.

 A panel of independent judges will select the winner of each category.

 Award winners will receive:

 - £250 CPD bursary

 - use of the Natspec Award winners’ logo on their college headed paper, websites and other promotional materials

-Award winners will also be presented with a certificate and a trophy to keep.
+Award winners will also be presented with a certificate and a trophy, designed by learners, to keep.